Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements: Abstract

 \section{Abstract}

-Axion-like particles and similar new pseudoscalar bosons coupled to nucleons and electrons are predicted to lead to spin-dependent forces in atoms and ions.
-We argue that hyperfine structure measurements in the hydrogen- and lithium-like charge states are a sensitive probe to this effect.
+Axion-like particles and similar new pseudoscalar as well as vector bosons coupled to nucleons and electrons are predicted to lead to spin-dependent forces in atoms and ions.
+We argue that hyperfine structure measurements in hydrogen- and lithium-like charge states are a sensitive probe to this effect.
 Employing specific differences of these splittings reduces uncertainties due to nuclear effects in hyperfine structure calculations and measurements.
-Using this, we show that existing measurements on Be provide competitive limits in the region $m_{\phi}\gtrsim 100\,{\rm keV}$, improving upon existing constraints by up to a factor of $8$.
-We also find that future measurements on Cs and In have a further order of magnitude improved discovery potential when compared with existing bounds.
+Using this, we show that existing measurements on Be provide competitive limits in the region $m_{\phi}\gtrsim 100\,{\rm keV}$, confirming, or improving by up to a factor of 2, existing constraints for pseudoscalar couplings, depending on the nuclear model.
+We also find that future measurements on Cs have a further factor of $2-2.5$ improved discovery potential for pseudoscalars and an order of magnitude for new vector bosons when compared with the corresponding current constraints.

-In recent years, there has been increasing interest in investigating physics beyond the standard model (SM) using the tools of precision atomic spectroscopy (cf.\ Refs.\ \cite{Karshenboim_2002, Jaeckel_2010, PhysRevD.82.113013, PhysRevA.95.032505, DEBIERRE2020135527, ADKINS20221, Sailer2022, potvliege2025spectroscopylightatomsbounds, Door_2025, Cong:2025wge, PhysRevA.108.052825}) as well as similar approaches (cf.~Refs.~\cite{Wei:2022mra, PhysRevLett.130.133202, Beyer:2023bwd, wilzewski2024nonlinearcalciumkingplot, xu2025newconstraintsaxionmediated, elder2025prospectsdetectingnewdark}).
+In recent years, there has been increasing interest in investigating physics beyond the standard model (SM) using the tools of precision atomic spectroscopy (cf.\ Refs.\ \cite{Karshenboim_2002, Jaeckel_2010, PhysRevD.82.113013, PhysRevA.95.032505, DEBIERRE2020135527, ADKINS20221, Sailer2022, potvliege2025spectroscopylightatomsbounds, Door_2025, Cong:2025wge, PhysRevA.108.052825}) as well as similar approaches (cf.~Refs.~\cite{Wei:2022mra, PhysRevLett.130.133202, Beyer:2023bwd, wilzewski2024nonlinearcalciumkingplot, xu2025newconstraintsaxionmediated, elder2025prospectsdetectingnewdark, PhysRevLett.134.055001}).
 Notably, a recent review~\cite{Cong:2024qly} highlighted the sensitivity of atomic systems to new physics-induced spin-dependent interactions.
 This motivates new physics searches enabled by the prediction that the exchange of new bosons also implies the existence of new forces and potentials~\cite{Moody:1984ba,Dobrescu:2006au}.

-Much of the existing work on new physics constraints derived from such efforts is focused on light atoms or isotope shifts, since the available precision in both theory and experiment is much higher when compared to the standalone spectroscopy of heavier elements~\cite{wilzewski2024nonlinearcalciumkingplot, DEBIERRE2020135527}.
-But we will argue that highly charged ions can also play an important role, notably for pseudoscalars.
+Most existing constraints focus on light atoms or isotope shifts, where theoretical and experimental precision exceeds that of heavier-element spectroscopy \cite{wilzewski2024nonlinearcalciumkingplot, DEBIERRE2020135527}.
+We argue that highly charged ions can also play an important role, notably for pseudoscalars and vector bosons.